osisoft/AVEVA-Adapter/shared-content/configuration/client-failover.md

 ## Health

-If the adapter has health endpoints configured, the client failover configuration values `Mode` and `FailoverGroupId` will be included in the static failover health data.
+If the adapter has health endpoints configured, the client failover configuration values `Mode` and `FailoverGroupId` are included in the static failover health data.
 For more information, see [Failover Health](xref:FailoverHealth).

 ## REST URLs